England will carry confidence from Sri Lanka win against ‘world’s best team’ India, says Joe Root

-Skipper Joe Root on Monday said England will take confidence from their 2-0 Test sweep in Sri Lanka to challenge world No 1 India on their own patch.
+Skipper Joe Root on Monday said England will take confidence from their 2-0 Test sweep in Sri Lanka to challenge India on their own patch.

 England beat Sri Lanka by six wickets in a tight second Test in Galle with Dom Sibley and Jos Buttler guiding the team’s chase of 164 in the extended final session on day four.
 Spinners Jack Leach and Dom Bess played a key part with four wickets each to skittle out Sri Lanka for 126 in their second innings.